 APPLYING TASK DELEGATION IN THE WORKPLACE

 It is important to remember that clearly assigning tasks takes practice.
-Not only do you need to work through the process multiple times to assign tasks successfully, but you might also be required to build other skills to do this effectively.
+Not only do you need to work through the process multiple times to assign tasks, but you might also be required to build other skills to do this successfully.

 Either way, assigning a task is an important skill to learn.
 If you follow our five-step guideline, you will be on your way to better communication, and your employees will have a deeper understanding of your expectations.